JoshuaMarkle/domjudge-aws-instructions/README.md

 ```

 And that should be everything.
 You should have no internal errors (except maybe the configuration) and everything should work as needed :happy:

+If your judge does not connect to the DOM Server under the Judgehosts tab, then something is wrong with the `restapi.secret` on the judgehost server.
+Redo the Connecting To The Server section of this guide.